Bharath-Deva/keyValueDataSet/README.md

 ## KeyValueDataStore
 KeyValueDataStore is a Python library which is a file based __*key-value datastore*__ that supports CRD OPERATIONS.
 This data store is meant to local storage.

-###Business Marks
+### Business Marks
 - It can be initialized using an optional file path.
-If one is not provided, it will reliably create itself in a reasonable location on the laptop.
+If file path is not provided, it will reliably create itself in a corresponding location on the laptop.

 - A new key-value pair can be added to the data store using the Create operation.
 The key is always a string - capped at 32chars.
 The value is always a JSON object - capped at 16KB.